dejanbatanjac/dejanbatanjac.github.io/_posts/2019-06-30-Altering classes of FastAi.md

 layout: post
 title: Altering classes of FastAi
 ---
-Wanted to show one interesting feature of FastAI library that I though at first is inconsistency.
+Wanted to show one interesting feature of FastAI library that I thought at first was an inconsistency.

 It addresses creating, splitting, and labeling data.